 Figure 5.5.2.2.1-1: PFD retrieval by SMF

-1. In order to retrieve the PFDs of individual application identifier, the SMF may invoke Nnef_PFDmanagement_Fetch service operation by sending an HTTP GET request message to the resource "{apiRoot}/nnef-pfdmanagement/v1/applications/{appId}" for the full pull procedure or invoke the Nnef_PFDmanagement_Fetch service operation by sending an HTTP POST request message to the resource "{apiRoot}/nnef-pfdmanagement/v1/applications/partial-pull" for the partial pull procedure if the "PartialPull" feature is supported.
+1. In order to retrieve the PFDs of individual application identifier, the SMF may invoke Nnef_PFDmanagement_Fetch service operation by sending an HTTP GET request message to the resource "{apiRoot}/nnef-pfdmanagement/v1/applications/{appId}" for the full pull procedure or invoke the Nnef_PFDmanagement_Fetch service operation by sending an HTTP POST request message to the resource "{apiRoot}/nnef-pfdmanagement/v1/applications/partialpull" for the partial pull procedure if the "PartialPull" feature is supported.

-In order to retrieve the PFDs of collection of application identifiers, the SMF may invoke the Nnef_PFDmanagement_Fetch service operation by sending an HTTP GET request message to the resource "{apiRoot}/nnef-pfdmanagement/v1/applications" with query parameters indicating the requested application identifiers for the full pull procedure or invoke the Nnef_PFDmanagement_Fetch service operation by sending an HTTP POST request message to the resource "{apiRoot}/nnef-pfdmanagement/v1/applications/partial-pull" for the partial pull procedure if the "PartialPull" feature is supported.
+In order to retrieve the PFDs of collection of application identifiers, the SMF may invoke the Nnef_PFDmanagement_Fetch service operation by sending an HTTP GET request message to the resource "{apiRoot}/nnef-pfdmanagement/v1/applications" with query parameters indicating the requested application identifiers for the full pull procedure or invoke the Nnef_PFDmanagement_Fetch service operation by sending an HTTP POST request message to the resource "{apiRoot}/nnef-pfdmanagement/v1/applications/partialpull" for the partial pull procedure if the "PartialPull" feature is supported.

 If the "NotificationPush" feature is supported and the PFD retrieval is performed due to a Notification Push received by the PFDF, the PFDF may indicate the PFD(s) operation in "pfdOp" attribute for SMF to determine the invoke action as defined in subclause 5.5.2.2.2.